jtrefke/jitsi-meet-video-conference-installer/README.md

 Setting up a Jitsi server with this automated installer only requires the following 3 steps:

-1. Create a `jitsiinstallrc` file in the project root by copying the `jitsiinstallrc.example` file
+1. Create a `jitsiinstallrc` configuration file in the project root by copying the `jitsiinstallrc.example` file
 1. Adjust the configuration options as needed.
 Most configuration options are optional.
 If no value is provided, the defaults will be used/no changes will be made.
-1. Run the installer as root or using `sudo`: `./installer/install-jitsi.sh`
+1. Run the installer as root or using `sudo`: `./installer/install-jitsi-meet`

 ## Test/develop locally using Vagrant